microsoft/quick-authentication/docs/partner-business-verification.md

 Replacing the "unverified" mention by your company's name requires to complete three main steps:
 1. If you do not have one already, create a new Azure AD tenant, associate that new tenant with your domain, and create an Admin user for that tenant.
-3. Register to the Microsoft Partner Center (formely, Microsoft Partner Network) and get your business vefirified by Microsoft to obtain an MPN number
+3. Register to the Microsoft Partner Center (formely, Microsoft Partner Network) and get your business verified by Microsoft to obtain an MPN number.
 4. Associate the MPN number to your application registration in Azure.

 ## Creating a new Azure Active Directory tenant